Seirdy/seirdy.one/content/posts/website-best-practices.md

 Screen readers on touch screen devices are also quite different from their desktop counterparts, and typically feature fewer capabilities.
 Be sure to test on both desktop and mobile.

-Screen reader implementations often skip punctuation marks like the exclamation point ("!").
+Screen reader implemen&shy;tations often skip punctuation marks like the exclamation point ("!").
 Ensure that meaning doesn't rely too heavily on such punctuation.

 I'll be adding more tips here shortly; watch this space.